Abruzzo - Travel Guide

 Whether you are traveling by boat, car, bus, or foot, the region of Abruzzo offers something unique for each mode of transportation.

 The Trabocchi Coast is a beautiful stretch of the shore that features ancient fishing machines called trabocchi.
-These fishing structures were developed by early fishermen that were not fishermen by nature and did not want to get into the water to make their catches.
+These fishing structures were developed by early fishermen who wanted to develop a fishing technique that was not subject to weather or sea conditions.
 The trabocchi use a set of ropes and pulleys to hoist nets in and out of the water to catch assorted fish such as sardines, sea bass, and anchovies.
-Fishermen still operating trabocchi today often use the structure as a fishing machine and a small seafood eatery.
+Many trabocchi located along the Abruzzo and Molise coasts are still operational to this day, with some being powered by electricity.

-The hilly and mountainous regions of Abruzzo are home to historical cathedrals, castles, and medieval villages.
+The hilly and mountainous areas of Abruzzo are home to historical cathedrals, castles, and medieval villages.
 While some of these landmarks are not easily reached by main roads, they are well worth the trek.
-Abruzzo’s art history is deeply rooted in craftsmanship, something on glorious display inside each of these structures.
+Abruzzo’s historic art is deeply rooted in craftsmanship, which is gloriously on display inside local structures.

 Although somewhat isolated compared to other Italian destinations, make no mistake that Abruzzo is a land of diversity with majestic mountains, blissful shorelines, and stunning architecture that will simply steal your heart.